Senator Dominick J. Ruggerio

 Senator Ruggerio served as Majority Whip from 2003 through 2010.
 He has previously served as a member and as Vice Chairman of the Senate Labor Committee, Chairman of the Senate Subcommittee on Labor and transportation, and as a member of the Senate Finance Committee, the Senate Rules Committee, the Senate Labor Committee, and the Joint Committee on Accounts and Claims.
 He also previously served as Deputy Majority Leader.

-Senator Ruggerio is the “Dean,” or most senior member, of the Senate.
+First elected to the Senate in 1984, Senator Ruggerio is the “Dean,” or most senior member, of the Senate.

 Prior to his tenure in the Senate, Senator Ruggerio was a member of the Rhode Island House of Representatives from 1981 through 1984, and was a member of the House Labor Committee and House Corporations Committee.